aws-samples/aws-modernization-gitops-with-weaveworks/content/25_workshop_2_HA-DR/20_create_two_clusters/_index.md

 - Use a static AMI resolver
 - Enable full access for alb-ingress-controller

+As we covered in the webinar and as most of you know, EKS solves some major pain points with managing Kubernetes.
+The onus of managing Kubernetes upgrades and patching is taken up by AWS, with zero downtime upgrades.
+Another benefit that EKS gives you is High Availability in a regional cluster.
+EKS runs the Kubernetes management infrastructure across multiple Availability Zones, and detects and replaces unhealthy control plane nodes.

-These commands will take approximately 10-15 minutes to execute, so we'll move on to setting up our git repositories.
+The clusters typically take around 10-15 minutes to create, so we'll move on to setting up our git repositories and have a checkin once we have set them up.

 When they have completed, you will have two node EKS clusters to work with.